What They Do: Landscape architects design parks and other outdoor spaces.

 The median annual wages for landscape architects in the top industries in which they work are as follows:

-Employment of landscape architects is projected to decline 2 percent over the next ten years.
+Employment of landscape architects is projected to show little or no change over the next ten years.

 Improving technologies are expected to increase landscape architects’ productivity, which should reduce overall demand for the occupation over the next 10 years.